Osteopaths help relieve pain and improve the function of the body by gently moving muscles, bones and joints.

 Osteopaths need to be registered with the Osteopathic Council of New Zealand and have a current Annual Practising Certificate.

-- Osteopathic Council New Zealand website - information on registration and Annual Practicing Certificates
+- Osteopathic Council New Zealand website - information on registration and Annual Practising Certificates

 Find out more about training